Exploring Back Channel Authentication with Zitadel: Understanding OIDC Security Through Undocumented APIs

 data.Set("client_assertion", assertion)

-Security comparison: While private_key_jwt provides strong authentication, mutual TLS offers stronger guarantees through channel binding. mTLS both authenticates the client and allows the identity provider to issue tokens that are cryptographically bound to that specific certificate, but the client must still present the bound access token on every request.
+It’s worth comparing the two. private_key_jwt gives strong authentication, but mutual TLS offers stronger guarantees through channel binding. mTLS authenticates the client and lets the identity provider issue tokens cryptographically bound to that specific certificate, though the client must still present the bound access token on every request.

-The final handoff—like exchanging a coat check ticket for your item.
-Your application proves its identity once more with a private key JWT (showing both ID and unique signature) to receive the access tokens.
+This is the final handoff, like swapping a coat check ticket for your coat.
+Your application proves its identity one more time with a private key JWT, showing both ID and a unique signature, and receives the access tokens.

 tokens := &OIDCTokens{